The ALICE experiment: a journey through QCD: The quark--gluon plasma and its properties

 Finally, an extraction of the QGP speed of sound was performed with the ALICE data and hydrodynamic model comparisons using charged hadron $\langle p_{\mathrm{T}} \rangle$~\cite{Gardim:2019xjs} measurements.
 The value squared of the speed of sound obtained from Pb--Pb collisions at $\sqrt{s_{\rm{NN}}}=$ 2.76 and 5.02 TeV is $(0.24 \pm 0.04)~c^2$.
+This number is compatible with the Lattice QCD prediction of $0.25~c^2$ for a temperature of 222 MeV i.e.\ in the deconfinement regime~\cite{Borsanyi:2013bia}.
 Strong- and weak-coupling theories predict competing dependencies of the $\zeta/\eta$ ratio in relation to the speed of sound~\cite{Dusling:2011fd} even though the speed of sound is intrinsically not a dynamical physical quantity.
 Lattice QCD can predict its value in the QGP, which is consistent with the value obtained from ALICE data.
 It is also an important parameter for hydrodynamic models which require it as input for shear and bulk relaxation times.
 The value used in the IP-Glasma+MUSIC model~\cite{Schenke:2020mbo} is consistent with what is extracted from ALICE data.
 Considering the uncertainty on the value obtained from ALICE data, it is not yet possible to discern between the weak- and the strong-coupling regimes.